rmcwilliams2004/mymeleon-coach-Bot/README.md

 ### DISCLAIMER: This framework is released for internal purporse, it is buggy, incompleted and it need a lot of refactoring.
 It shouldn't be used for production.
-It is released under Open Source License, do what you prefer at your own risk.
+It is released under Open Source License,

 # COGIT
 ## A framework to build multiplatform intelligent bots